 On the other hand, I had two CT scans, an MRI, an echocardiogram, and beaucoup lab tests.
-It would have been hard for any occult disease process to make it past those sentinels, so I am not worried.
+It would have been hard for any occult disease process to make it past those inquisitors, so I am not too worried.

 My own training was at a very different time, I admit.
 A time when we were much more dependent on the physical exam to help us come to a diagnosis.
 The CT scan, the MRI, and the echocardiogram were yet to be discovered.
 So it would seem that extensive and time-consuming physical examinations are not prized the way they once were, and maybe that’s not a bad thing.
 Maybe they are only artifacts of a dinosaur age of medicine.

 But god forbid that these physicians ever have to go to work on a day when the electricity is off.